inoxlang/inox/docs/inox-daemon.md

 ### On Your Local Machine

-The command below adds a new systemd service and create a new user named `inoxd`.
+The command below adds a new systemd service and creates the `inoxd` user.
 The project server will only listen on `localhost:8305`.

 ```